TL;DR

 Navigating the insurance market can be tricky.
 Here are some common mistakes people make and how to steer clear of them.

-- Automatically Opting for Guaranteed Cover: Many healthy individuals in their 50s assume a 'guaranteed' plan is their only option.
-As we've shown, this often means paying more for less cover.
-Always explore a medically underwritten option first.
+- Automatically Opting for subject to terms Cover: Many healthy individuals in their 50s assume a 'subject to terms' plan is their only option.
+As we've shown, this often means paying more for less cover. typically explore a medically underwritten option first.

 - Ignoring the Small Print: With Critical Illness Cover, the definitions matter.
-Not all 'cancers' or 'heart attacks' are covered.
-You must understand the definitions and exclusions.
+Not all 'cancers' or 'heart attacks' may be covered. you should consider whether you may need to understand the definitions and exclusions.
 An expert adviser can translate this jargon for you.

 - Letting a Policy Lapse: If you stop paying your premiums, your cover will cease and you won't get any of your money back.
 Protection insurance is a long-term commitment.